OSC/frame-renderer/README.md

 Then run `scl enable rh-ruby24 -- rake db:migrate` to migrate your database.

 Now you should be able to connect to `<your server>/pun/dev/frame-renderer`.

+Create  a `.env.local` file if you wish to have environment variables in your development workspace.